johanley/postscript-notes/README.md

 *"The application should always control placement of text, and should know the character widths beforehand."*

 That being said, you can certainly implement basic text flow completely in PostScript.
+If it's done in the driver, then you'll likely need to read and parse font metric files in order to compute the `currentpoint`.
+(If you restrict yourself to a monospaced font, you can avoid this.)

 ## Images Are Usually Referenced With Full Path Names (?)